 Northwest Forest Plan, 1994

 The purpose of the Northwest Forest Plan (NWFP) is to adopt coordinated management direction for the lands administered by both the USDA Forest Service and the USDI Bureau of Land Management, within the range of the northern spotted owl, a bird listed as Threatened under the Endangered Species Act.
 The northern spotted owl inhabits Oregon, Washington, and northern California; all national forests and BLM units within this range are managed to meet Northwest Forest Plan direction.
 The management of these public lands must meet dual needs: the need for forest habitat and the need for forest products.
 The NWFP also dictated adoption of complementary approaches by other Federal agencies, such as the National Park Service, within the owl’s range.
-Access the NWFP fact sheet.
+Access the 15 year report.

 Apart from the conservation direction for the northern spotted owl, the NWFP also created other important conservation guidelines for aquatic systems and old-growth associated species.
 These are called: